Every year, some of the brightest minds in communication and media studies visit us to share their research and perspectives.

-Every year, we invite some of the brightest minds in communication and media studies to share their research and perspectives with the Carleton University community.
-In 2018-19, we will feature a series of special lectures — from colleagues, collaborators, faculty and alumni — that highlight our reputation as a centre of scholarly excellence and innovation in communication and media studies.
+In 2018-19, as part of our CoMS40 celebration, we featured a series of special lectures — from colleagues, collaborators, faculty and alumni — that highlight our reputation as a centre of scholarly excellence and innovation in communication and media studies.

 CoMS40 Keynote Address